dtaco/mad-libs-simple/README.md

 2. secret-number-game.py : Simple number guessing game using 'random' package and a stack of basic guessing functions.
 Choose for the computer to guess your number or guess the computer's number.

+3. rock-paper-scissors.py : A basic rock/paper/scissors game where you go head-to-head with the computer.